MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Introduction

-We evaluate the driving ability of MindDrive on the comprehensive and challenging closed-loop benchmark, Bench2Drive ~\cite{jia2024bench2drive}.
+We evaluate the driving ability of MindDrive on the comprehensive and challenging closed-loop benchmark, Bench2Drive~\cite{jia2024bench2drive}.
 Extensive experiments demonstrate that our framework leads to more effective driving behavior in complex driving scenarios.
-Notably, even with a lightweight 0.5B LLM model, MindDrive achieves a Driving Score (DS) of 78.04 and a Success Rate (SR) of 55.09\%, outperforming the strong baseline model~\cite{fu2025orion} in the same size parameter by 5.15 and 9.26\%, respectively.
+Employing a lightweight 0.5B LLM~\cite{qwen2}, MindDrive outperforms the strong baseline~\cite{fu2025orion} with the same parameter size by 5.15\% in Driving Score (DS) and 9.26\% in Success Rate (SR), respectively.
+Furthermore, with the 3B LLM~\cite{qwen2.5}, MindDrive achieves 80.59 DS and 58.26\% SR, significantly boosting performance and setting a new state-of-the-art (SOTA) on the benchmark.

 The main contributions of this paper are as follows: \begin{itemize} \item We propose MindDrive, an online reinforcement learning framework for VLA autonomous driving models.
 By introducing a dynamic language-action mapping, MindDrive significantly improves exploration efficiency and enables trajectory-level action rewards to facilitate reasoning optimization.